whoismanoj/Team6-Song_Recommedation_Project/README.md

 2. Constraints faced in the project:
    - Due to long computational time, we had to could only use at roughly 1/4 of the total dataset for recommendation
    - Unable to find a suitably big dataset that contains the user data as well as the audio features of the songs for analysis

+3. Future Recommendations:
+   - Usage of Spotify API
+      - Get access to more user related data
+   - Try to reduce the time & space complexity of the program
+      - To allow for the use of a bigger dataset

 # Learning Outcomes